 'Thanks.'
 I said.
 Just in case he had anything else nearing the end if it's professional life.

 A craftsman has learned through training and experience.
 In fact it's a joy watching a skilled cabinet-maker at work.
 We amateurs discover through experience, in the vast majority of circumstances, things are not as easy as they look.
 In fact there are only so many cock-ups we can make before we run out of funds.
-There is a knack to hanging a door for example and a lot can go wrong.
+For example, there is a knack to hanging a door and a lot can go wrong.
 To start with there's every chance you've misaligned the door casing so you're going to have to cut the new door to size.
 This involves saws, planes and sanders – and plenty of choice language and a lot of mess.
 When the door fits approximately you've got hinges, handles, keepers and lock to sort out.
 More tools – chisels, hammer, set square and a drill.
 After you've hung and removed it a few times, to make 'minor adjustments', you can finally sit back and marvel at your handy-work.
 'Here.
 Look at this love, that's saved us a bob or two.'
 Then the carpet-fitters arrive and you have to remove it yet again to hack some more off the bottom.
 In fact you have to hack so much off there’s no wood left and you’re into the honeycomb interior.
 You either leave it as it is, now pretty flimsy at the bottom, or fashion a piece of timber to insert into the bottom of the door.
 Many more wood shavings, more time, more ripe language.
 In the time you've taken to do hang the door your beloved has done a days work, been shopping, walked the dog and made supper.
-In the time you’ve taken a skilled joiner would have done the job and been for a weekend break fishing in the Lake District.
+In the time you’ve taken over the job, a skilled joiner would have finished and been for a weekend break fishing in the Lake District.

 'Is this supposed to happen?' asks my wife, walking into the garden holding a door handle.